snowflakedb/ArcticTraining/projects/arctic_text2sql_r1/README.md

 ## Overview

-This repository provides a complete demo setup for evaluating **Arctic-Text2SQL-R1**.
+This repository provides a complete demo setup for evaluating **Arctic-Text2SQL-R1** for our [paper](https://arxiv.org/abs/2505.20315).

 🚀 Try our released models on Hugging Face:
 - [🤗 Arctic-SQL-R1-7B](https://huggingface.co/Snowflake/Arctic-Text2SQL-R1-7B)